mainmatter/playbook/workflow/design/process.md

 ## Our Design Process

 At simplabs, we aim to deliver innovative design solutions for our clients.
-We do this by listening to what our clients want and helping them reframe their problems into actions.
+We do this by listening to what our clients want and help them reframe their problems into actions.
 By involving them in the design early and throughout the process.
 By thinking through the factors that produce an optimal user experience.

 All of this is possible, thanks to our design process.
 At the core of this process is the user, and all steps are based on a collaborative and iterative approach, from requirements gathering and persona research to behaviors and scenarios and interactions.